Detron Smith: Professional career

 Smith was the first blocking fullback selected when he was drafted in the third round (65th overall) of the 1996 NFL draft by the Denver Broncos, and the second true fullback behind only Tampa Bay's Mike Alstott.
 In April 2002, after six seasons in Denver, Smith was signed by the Jacksonville Jaguars.
 However, he was released before making an appearance and played for the Indianapolis Colts in 2002 and 2003.
 He was released by the Colts in early 2004.

-During his tenure in the NFL, Smith was known as a high energy player who would sacrifice his body on blocking and special teams alike.
-With both the Broncos and Indianapolis Colts, Smith instantly became a fan favorite with his big hits on special teams and willingness to do the little things.
+During his tenure in the NFL, Smith was known as an energetic player who is competitive in blocking and special teams alike.
+With both the Broncos and Indianapolis Colts, Smith became a fan favorite with his hits on special teams and willingness to do the little things.
 In total, he played in 113 games over 8 seasons, highlighted by his selection to the Pro Bowl 1999 and two Super Bowl rings won with the Broncos (Super Bowl XXXII in 1997 and Super Bowl XXXIII in 1998).